animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 And yes, that means slightly (perhaps below measurement precision levels) more perceived gravity at daytime than nighttime.

 ### Yes.
-There’s some extra effective-mass during daytime hours.
+There’s some extra grvity-like force during daytime hours.